 Our attention to environmental, social and economic responsibility includes working within the law and matching or exceeding legal requirements.

 - Produce high-quality code using popular open-source technologies and frameworks

 - Writing code that complies with best practices oriented toward long-term sustainability

 - Contributing changes and features we develop by modifying open source projects (as per the GPL License) to those same projects.
 Sometimes clients will opt to not open source and contribute some of the software they develop independently - we will respect that choice, but encourage them to release all their code as open source software.

 - Contribute code from code drift of existing setups that we take over

 - For most of our work, release it under open source licenses, and contribute it to the upstream projects we are modifying, to benefit the whole community of users, and facilitate access to online education around the world

-- Provide affordable Open edX hosting options for small-scale projects
+- Provide free course hosting for select community projects

 - Remain involved in the Open edX community: